zmkfirmware/zmk/docs/docs/features/backlight.md

 The value inside `pwm_led_0` must be the same as you used before.

-In this example `10000` is the period of the PWM waveform, some drive circuitry might require different values, it could also be altered in the event the drive frequency is audible/
+In this example `10000` is the period of the PWM waveform, some drive circuitry might require different values, it could also be altered in the event the drive frequency is audible.

 If your board uses a P-channel MOSFET to control backlight instead of a N-channel MOSFET, you may want to change `PWM_POLARITY_NORMAL` for `PWM_POLARITY_INVERTED`.